foundeo/toscript/README.md

 ### Options

 The `options` struct currently only supports one option `indentChars` which defaults to a tab character.
 You could pass `{indentChars="    "}` if you wanted to indent with 4 spaces instead of a tabs.

+To see an example of how it works look at the unit tests.
+It converts a Tag Based CFC Test Suite [TagTemplate.cfc](https://github.com/foundeo/toscript/blob/master/tests/tests/TagTemplate.cfc) into a Script CFC test suite [GeneratedScriptCode.cfc](https://github.com/foundeo/toscript/blob/master/tests/tests/GeneratedScriptCode.cfc)

 ### Example